tjaditya/adityatj.github.io/cfd-car-geometry.md

 - Local refinement near the front fascia, roof, and rear wake region
 - Quality checks performed for skewness and non-orthogonality

-The mesh was found to be suitable for steady-state external aerodynamics studies using `simpleFoam`.
+The mesh quality was verified to be numerically suitable for steady-state solver convergence using `simpleFoam`.

 ![CFD mesh visualization](/assets/projects/cfd/results/mesh.png)